EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 *All Shortcode Parameters:*

-*'icon' => '',
+-'icon' => '',
-*wrap - set the element your icon will be housed in (div, span, h1, h2 etc.)
+-wrap - set the element your icon will be housed in (div, span, h1, h2 etc.)
-*class - assign additional classes to your icon. awesome for targeting your icons more easily.
+-class - assign additional classes to your icon. awesome for targeting your icons more easily.
-*size - alter the size of the icon regardless of the container (px, em, rem, %) *icon - assign a default icon
+-size - alter the size of the icon regardless of the container (px, em, rem, %) -icon - assign a default icon
-*custom_icon - assign a custom icon
+-custom_icon - assign a custom icon
-*link - link the icon to a page or post
+-link - link the icon to a page or post
-*new_tab - open the link in a new tab
+-new_tab - open the link in a new tab
-*color - alter the color of the icon (hex, rgb, rgba)
+-color - alter the color of the icon (hex, rgb, rgba)

 **Icomoon Icon Font Importer**